AvePoint/cloud-api/docs/elements/baseline-management/query-baselines.md

 ## Response

-If the request has been successfully processed, a 200 OK response will be returned along with the queried baseline IDs displayed in the response body.
+If the request has been successfully processed, a 200 OK response will be returned along with the general information of the queried baselines displayed in the response body.

 | Response | Description | Type |
 | --- | --- | --- |